learn-co-curriculum/phase-1-algorithms-palindrome/README.md

 might need to help solve this problem (note that not all interviewers will allow candidates to look up syntax, but some will).

-When you're satisfied with your code, run `learn test` to run the tests and submit the lab.
+When you're satisfied with your code, run `npm test` to run the tests and submit the lab using CodeGrade.

 ## Conclusion